Daysip5272/github-tutorial/README.md

 (go to [c9.io](c9.io))
 1. go inside the workspace you made
 2. type `mkdir first-repo`
- this makes your first folder
+ * this makes your first folder
 3. type `cd first-repo`
  * to get inside that folder
-4. type `pwd`
+4.type `pwd`
   * you should see this _/home/nitrous/github-learning/first-repo_
   * this also checks where you are.
 5.  `git init`
   * start git in our repository (repo) that was our directory for version control (do this only one time)
 6.  `touch README.md`
   * makes a new file
 7.   open the README
   * type anything on it
 8.   save
   * if theres a little circle next to the README.md on top press it and save it.
 9.    then type `git add Readme.md`
   * to add it.
 10.     then type `git commit -m “write here a short message that says what you just did or change”`
-11.  then type `git push`
+11.    then type `git push -u original master`
+(but only one time and after do `git push`)
   **Everytime you make a change repeat steps 8 to 11.**
   **_ Go back to github.com that is our remote_**
 12.   after you had already make an account
 13.   go to the top right coner click on the "+" and press New repository
 14.   give a  Repository name: ""
   * the names need to **ALWAYS** match to the name of the folder.
 15.   then press _create repository_
 16.   then check on the box that says "Quick setup" that is click on the SSH.
 17.   then copy line by line the two line that are in the box that says "…or push an ..."
   * they should look like this
   `git remote add origin git@github.com:Daysip5272/practice.jjjp.git`
 `git push -u origin master`
-17. after coping, paste line by line on the c9 but first make sure your in the folder where you did the changes
+18.   after coping, paste line by line on the c9 but first make sure your in the folder where you did the changes
-18. then go back to [github.com](github.com) and refresh the page and you see the changes.
+19.   then go back to [github.com](github.com) and refresh the page and you see the changes.

 ---
 ## Workflow & Commands